JackJey/trust-token-demo/README.md

 ## Install and run this demo

-The following instructions are oriented to a Linux environment, but could potentially be ported to MacOS, or run on Windows by using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (in Windows 10) or by installing [Cygwin](https://www.cygwin.com/) or other environments.
+The following instructions are oriented to a Linux environment.

 Note that it takes several minutes to download the code, install and build BoringSSL (and cmake if necessary).

 ### Get an origin trial token

 The Trust Token API is currently available as a [Chrome origin trial](https://web.dev/origin-trials).
 You can try out Trust Tokens online at [trust-token-demo.glitch.me](https://trust-token-demo.glitch.me/).

 However, to run the demo yourself, you will need to [register for a Trust Token origin trial token](https://developers.chrome.com/origintrials/#/view_trial/2479231594867458049).